-CAD Courses for Beginners in Rhino
+CAD Course for Beginners / Intermediates in Rhino

 This course is a great way to play with ideas and be able to create repetitive and complex geometric shapes and/or produce minimalist and elegant jewellery after only a weeks intense training.
 The course will also enable you to quickly sketch and compare different ideas in terms of size, weight-calculations and look.
 At the end of the CAD courses we usually explore rendering possabilities through KeyShot, creating realistic visuals of your designs pre-manufacture.

 - Setting up the user interface and layer palette

 - Points, Lines, Curves, Solids and how they correlate

 - Turning curves and lines into solids and complex geometry through repetition